 The Steps in Our Process ⤵

-- June 9, 2018 - Held first Membership Meeting and set up 4 SacCLT Neighborhood Groups
+- June 9, 2018 - Held first Membership Convention and set up 4 SacCLT Neighborhood Groups

 - April 3, 2018 - Officially joined as a partner organization of Housing4Sacramento

 - April 3, 2018 - Officially endorsed the "Sacramento Renter Protection and Community Stabilization Charter Ammendment"

 - March 1, 2018 - Board Officers elected: 2 Co-Chairs, 2 Community Organizers, Secretary, Treasurer

 - February 26, 2018 - Officially filed incorporation papers with the state of California

 2017 - Committees, Conventions & Elections

 - October, 2017 - SacCLT Incorporating Board's inaugural meeting

 - September, 2017 - Incorporating Board Election results in full slate of eight community-elected members

 - April, 2017 - SacCLT Convention Follow-up, with further revision and clarification of bylaws and planning for the election of an incorporating board later in the year